-Wondershare Filmora9 (Latest Filmora version 9) is one of the finest software to use for video frame capture.
-It has a very easy interface for amateur.
+Wondershare Filmora (the Latest Filmora version X) is one of the finest software to use for video frame capture.
+It has a very easy interface for an amateur.

-Here I'd like to show you how to capture frames from video with Wondershare Filmora9 on Mac.
+Here I'd like to show you how to capture frames from video with Wondershare Filmora on Mac:

-After launching Filmora9, click New Project in the starting interface to create a new project and enter the main interface to import media clips.
-Click Import menu or the big "Import Media Files Here" menu to import the clips from Mac to Filmora9.
+After launching Filmora, click New Project in the starting interface to create a new project and enter the main interface to import media clips.
+Click Import menu or the big "Import Media Files Here" menu to import the clips from Mac to Filmora.

 To adjust the Playback Quality settings, just click the display icon under the preview window and then select Playback Quality option to select the best quality that you need.

 Click the icon "Snapshot", which is under the right side of the screen within the interface.
-The frames will be immediately and automatically saved in Filmora9 Media Library.
+The frames will be immediately and automatically saved in Filmora Media Library.

 Snagit is another paid solution.
 It costs $25.
 It is not for amateurs.
 Capturing a screenshot is relatively simple and you also get features to help you insert the screenshot into articles or blog posts.
 But the interface is a little messy.
 In an attempt to make raw footage or captured frames readily accessible, the software really crowds up the tray.
 Also, despite being a paid solution it doesn't have features to help you add connotations or titles.